Defence Explosive Factory Maribyrnong: History

+Horse stud and racecourse

-The land on which the Explosives Factory Maribyrnong stands was put up for sale at an auction of Crown land in 1843.
+The land on which the Explosives Factory Maribyrnong (EFM) stands was put up for sale at an auction of Crown land in 1843.
 The allotments on the eastern part of the site were bought by Joseph Raleigh, while those on the western side were purchased by James Johnston.
 Raleigh used his property for agricultural and pastoral purposes and erected a house and stables on the top of what is now known as Remount Hill.
 In 1862 the South Australian pastoralist Hurtle Fisher acquired Raleigh's property and set about turning it into one of Australia's most famous stud farms for racehorses.

-Fisher sold most of the farm to his brother Charles Brown Fisher in April 1866 and he in turn sold the property to George W. Petty two years later.
+Fisher sold most of the farm to his brother, Charles, in April 1866 and was purchased by George W. Petty two years later.
 Petty, who had amassed a fortune as a butcher, ran the property very successfully as a stud for thoroughbred horses such that Maribyrnong Stud became a celebrated name in Melbourne racing circles.
-In 1875, two years before his death, Petty sold the property, which was re-purchased by Charles Brown Fisher who continued to operate it as a stud for thoroughbred horses.
-Fisher also purchased the original Johnston holdings on the western side of the current EFM site.
-In 1888-89 Fisher erected a large new set of brick stables which are still standing.
+In 1875, two years before his death, Petty sold the property, which was re-purchased by Charles Fisher who continued to operate it as a stud for thoroughbred horses.
+Fisher also purchased the original Johnston holdings on the western side of the EFM site.
+In 1888-89 Fisher erected a large new set of brick stables (Building No. 248) which remain extant.

-Charles Brown Fisher sold the western portion of property in about 1892 to the three Cox brothers of horseracing fame, Archibald Robert, William Samuel and Albert Cox.
+Fisher sold the western portion of property in about 1892 to the three Cox brothers of horse-racing fame, Archibald Robert, William Samuel and Albert Cox.
 The Cox brothers established a private racecourse, the Maribyrnong Racecourse, and held race meetings there until c.
-1900–01.
-The track continued to be used for training purposes as late perhaps as 1908, while in 1904 it served as the venue for Victoria's first motor sports meeting.
-In the mid-1890s Charles Brown Fisher sold his stud farm on the eastern side of the current EFM site to Sir William John Clarke, the largest landowner in Victoria and a breeder of thoroughbred horses.
+1900.
+The track continued to be used for training purposes until c.
+1908, while in 1904 it served as the venue for Victoria's first motor sports meeting.
+In the mid-1890s Fisher sold his stud farm on the eastern side of the current EFM site to Sir William John Clarke, the largest landowner in Victoria and a breeder of thoroughbred horses.
 It is highly likely that Clarke continued to use the property as a stud farm for racehorses and he may also have used it to breed and train horses for his horse artillery battery.
 The breeding and training of horses on the property were probably continued after Clarke's death in 1897 by his son and heir, Sir Rupert Clarke, who was a leading racehorse owner and breeder in his own right and a member of his father's horse artillery battery.